angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ```

 <div class="l-sub-section" markdown="1">
-  It's up to you to call `setCurrentClassess()`, both initially and when the dependent properties change.
+  It's up to you to call `setCurrentClasses()`, both initially and when the dependent properties change.
 </div>

 <a href="#contents">back to top</a>